AnthonyRich13/AnthonyRich13/README.md

 ### Hi there 👋

-- :alien: Hey, I'm Tony a computer engineering graduate, technology and space enthusiast.
+- :alien: Hey, I'm Tony a computer engineering graduate, and  a technology and space enthusiast.
 - :book: I’m currently learning about a lot of tools and languages that will expand my knowledge